Tips on how to get divorced if Christmas was the final straw

 Make sure it’s over

-All relationships have their issues but some behaviour is more problematic than others.
-Research* shows there are four communication issues that make a relationship more likely to end in divorce: criticism, contempt, defensiveness, and stonewalling .
-When all four are active in a relationship, it’s probably too late to save the relationship.
-When defensiveness and stonewalling are present, your relationship has a chance to survive with outside help such as couples counselling.
-However, to change, criticism and contempt, is much harder and requires individual counselling for the person who engages in them.
-If you need help with counselling, you can find out more here.
+All relationships have their issues, but some behaviour is more problematic than others.
+Research shows there are four communication issues that make a relationship more likely to end in divorce: criticism, contempt, defensiveness, and stonewalling.
+When all four are active in a relationship, it’s probably too late to save it.
+When defensiveness and stonewalling are present, your relationship has a chance to survive with outside help such as couples counselling.*

 This is an important conversation and may set the tone for the type of divorce you will have.
 Plan it and prepare for it.
 Make time when the kids aren’t around (create the situation if necessary) and when you won’t be interrupted or distracted.
-This is conversation to tell your partner clearly you have reached the end of the line.
+This is the conversation to tell your partner clearly that you have reached the end of the line.
 Convey one message and one message only.
-‘It’s over, I’m sorry this is so hurtful, but I’m decided and I won’t change my mind’.
-It’s best not to defend yourself against criticism levelled or rise to any bait.
-This is the time for maximum self-control.
-Make it clear you hope to discuss things and make amicable arrangements with everybody’s best interests at heart, but that now is not the time.
-If you need help with this conversation speak to one of our divorce coaches here.
+‘It’s over, I’m sorry this is so hurtful, but I’ve decided, and I won’t change my mind’.

 Make arrangements for your children